Even though all pens essentially serve the same purpose, the best writing pen can make a significant difference.

 The key to smooth is liquid ink that effortlessly slides out of a pen with almost no writing pressure.

-To achieve this, finding a fountain pen or rollerball with well crafted mechanisms is a must.
+However, to achieve this, finding a fountain pen or rollerball with well crafted mechanisms is a must.

 I come across quite a lot of pens working at a pen company; here are some of my favorites that we offer in the liquid ink family.